FCatinella/gameDbApp/README.md

 # gameDbApp

-A simple Android app to showcase game information using the IGDB API.
+A simple Compose Multiplatform app to showcase game information using the IGDB API.

 # Screenshots